GSA/plainlanguage.gov/_pages/guidelines/web/index.md

 - **Chunked content:** Don't try to pack everything into long paragraphs.
 Split topics up into logical sections separated by informative headings.

-- **Only necessary information:** Use only the information your users need to achieve their tops tasks.
+- **Only necessary information:** Use only the information your users need to achieve their top tasks.
 Omit unnecessary information.

 ### Remember